Ultimate Guide to Buying a Guitar: Finding the Perfect Instrument for Your Needs

 Here’s why electric is actually easier:

-- Lower action typically (easier to press down strings)
+• Lower action typically — easier to press down strings cleanly

 Acoustic guitars have thicker strings, higher action, and require more hand strength.
 That’s fine for someone with developed hands.
-It’s frustrating for a beginner.
+It’s frustrating for a beginner who’s still building calluses and finger strength.

-Even if you specifically want to play folk, country, or classical music, I’d still recommend starting electric.
-Build your skills and hand strength on the easier instrument.
-Most people end up with more than one guitar anyway – you can get the acoustic later once you’ve developed the fundamentals.
+Even if you specifically want to play folk, country, or singer-songwriter music, starting electric builds your skills and hand strength on the easier instrument.
+Most people end up with more than one guitar anyway — you can get the acoustic later once you’ve developed the fundamentals.

 Starting electric doesn’t lock you into playing electric forever.
 It just makes the learning process less painful.